d03f/HomeADC/README.md

 ## Your sensors
-We are tinkers, and we love programming our own microcontrollers, so when we created this proyect we focused it in diy sensors.
+We are tinkers, and we love programming our own microcontrollers, so when we created this proyect to work with diy sensors.
-With commercially avaliable sensors, you have to do a really deep down investigation to knoow how your sensors report the data and to who.
+With commercially avaliable sensors, you have to do a really deep down investigation to know how your sensors report the data and to whom.
-We dont like that, so our best oslution is to create your own sensors.
+We dont like that, so our best solution is to create your own sensors.
 With some microcontrollers, solder and a coupe of sensors you will be rolling in no time.

 We choose Micropython as our firmware for the sensors since its easy for anyone to learn and use.
 To flash micropython on your controllers, take a look at their docs, they are usefull.
 So, we provide the basic files so we do the boring part of connecting, sending the data...
 So all you have to do it edit your `properties.json` file and use our libraries to send all the data you like.